Hotel Pennsylvania: History

 In the late 19th century, the site around the Hotel Pennsylvania was mostly residential, with three- and four-story row houses and four- and five-story tenements.
 The Pennsylvania Railroad (PRR) had completed the original Pennsylvania Station in Midtown Manhattan, New York City, in 1910.
-In construction with the railroad station's opening, the PRR had acquired all lots on the eastern side of Seventh Avenue between 31st and 33rd Streets, directly east of the station, though the railroad did not initially develop the sites.
+In conjunction with the railroad station's opening, the PRR had acquired all lots on the eastern side of Seventh Avenue between 31st and 33rd Streets, directly east of the station, though the railroad did not initially develop the sites.
 The northern site, which became the Hotel Pennsylvania, measured 400 ft long on 32nd and 33rd Streets and 197.5 ft long on Seventh Avenue.
 The southern site was sold in 1921 to Equitable Holdings, which developed 11 Penn Plaza there.

 Development

 In January 1916, the PRR announced that it would build a 1,000-room hotel on the Seventh Avenue site for about $9 million; the hotel itself would cost $5 million, while the furnishings and land would cost $4 million.
 The hotel was to be designed by McKim, Mead & White, which had also designed the original Pennsylvania Station.
 The planned hotel was cited as being either ten or twelve stories.
 The PRR hoped that the hotel's construction would spur development in the surrounding area, particularly after the Interborough Rapid Transit Company's 34th Street–Penn Station subway station opened in two years.
 In addition, the site was near several major attractions, including multiple Broadway theaters, department stores, and hotels.
 The PRR wished to compete with the New York Central Railroad, which was concurrently constructing the Commodore Hotel near Grand Central Terminal, as well as attract business travelers and professional conventions.

 The PRR hired the George A. Fuller Company as the hotel's general contractor in March 1916; the Fuller Company constructed the Pennsylvania and the Commodore simultaneously.
 The PRR also hired Post & McCord as the steel contractor.
 The hotel's cost had increased to $11 million by that April; this cost included $7.5 million for the actual hotel, $2.5 million for the land, and $1 million for furnishings.
 The PRR filed plans for a 20-story hotel in May 1916, to be designed by McKim, Mead & White.
 Initially, the PRR leased the hotel to Franklin J. Matchette for 21 years.
 In December 1916, Ellsworth M. Statler of the Statler Hotels chain purchased a controlling interest in Matchette's lease.
 Matchette and Statler formed the New York Hotel Statler Company, which issued stock to finance the hotel's construction.
 Both men initially had a 50 percent stake in the company, but Matchette turned over a 25 percent stake to Statler shortly after the company was established.